virtuous-sloth/ubuntu-canonical-documentation/README.md

 documentation, these three URLs (note that for this document I'll leave off the `https://`.

-- wiki.ubuntu.com/
+- `wiki.ubuntu.com/`
-- wiki.canonical.com/
+- `wiki.canonical.co1m/`
-- docs.ubuntu.com/
+- `docs.ubuntu.com/`

-The first two are obvisously wikis and designed to stand on their own as both the source and presentation of documentation, but will also likely point to other sources/locations.
+The first two are obvisously wikis and designed to stand on their own as both the source and presentation of documentation, but will also likely have links to other sources/locations.
 The last is a regular web page that functions as a landing page pointing to a collection of documentation web sites.
 The former wikis have a long history dataing back to the beginning of Ubuntu and Canonical while the latter is part of a concerted effort apply a more rigorous practice to documentation at Canonical.
 Since the latter is forward-looking we'll start there.

 ## docs.ubuntu.com